6th MindBrainBody Symposium 2018

 You can follow the MBB Symposium final program here: PROGRAM

 Previously presented posters are also welcomed.
 Maximum poster size is 900 x 1200 mm (width x height, portrait format).
+You will be supplied with pins to hang your posters.
 You can also have with you printouts of your poster (A4) for distribution, if you wish.
 Each applicant should prepare max.
 1-min presentation (max 3 sentences) for the poster session.

 Oral presentations are 15 minutes only (10 min talk / 5 min discussion).

 If you wish to have poster or oral presentation, please provide an abstract with title and author list.